enkidevs/curriculum/lua/lua-core/io-operations-in-lua-i/io-write-in-lua-i.md

 ---
 ## Practice

 Output "Hello, world!" using the appropriate `io` function.
-Also add a new line after the message using the escape sequence.
+Also, add a new line after the message using the escape sequence.
 ```lua
 io.???("Hello, world!???")
 ```